qwe638853/GasPass/README.md

 This function still interacts with the GasPass contract, using deposited USDC to execute a one-time cross-chain transfer (through Bungee).

  - [Direct via Avail Nexus SDK]
-Alternatively, users can directly bridge funds using Avail Nexus SDK, performing a one-time cross-chain gas transfer from their own wallet, bypassing the GasPass contract entirely.
+Alternatively, users can directly bridge funds using Avail Nexus SDK, performing a one-time cross-chain gas transfer from their own wallet.

 6. Gas Top-Up
 On the destination chain, bridged stablecoins are swapped into native gas (via relayer or Alchemy Gas Manager) and credited to the Target Wallet.